 The sounds with Bizzare Sitar are the main reason why I think this is such a great plugin.
 I wouldn’t put it passed modern producers to throw this instrument in their pop hits.

-Bizzare Sitar has my pick for the top Sitar plugin currently available.
+Bizzare Sitar is currently the best sitar VST available.
 Be sure to check it out on Youtube before you purchase!

 Sitar Loops (Free)